2022 Shaw Air & Space Expo

-The Ardis’ family after the Hometown Hero flight during the Shaw Air & Space Expo at Shaw Air Force Base, South Carolina, April 1, 2022.
-Ardis got to fly with the U.S. Air Force Thunderbirds as part of the aerial demonstration squadron's Hometown Hero program, which salutes average American citizens doing amazing things in their communities.
+Shaw Air & Space Expo attendees stand for the national anthem during the Shaw Air & Space Expo at Shaw Air Force Base, South Carolina, April 2, 2022.
+The Shaw Air & Space Expo offered the public an opportunity to meet the men and women of the armed forces and see military equipment through the efforts of active duty, guard and reserve service members, as well as civilian employees, retirees and family members.
 (U.S. Air Force photo by Senior Airman Cody Sanders)

 |Date Taken: